Peaceful Divorce and Amicable Divorce Without Court

 What are the Steps Involved?

-1. The mediation process is explained to each party during an individual telephone intake conversation.
+- The mediation process is explained to each party during an individual telephone intake conversation.

-2. Each party gathers the data needed for the unique decisions inherent in each divorce.
+- Each party gathers the data needed for the unique decisions inherent in each divorce.
 In addition to those areas that determine the welfare of minor children, you will both identify the matters you need to decide.

-3. Experts may be consulted.
+- Experts may be consulted.
 We have established working relations with CPAs and CDFAs, attorneys, childcare experts, addiction specialists, financial planners, and other specialists who are often needed during the divorce process:

-4. Financial experts are consulted; a CDFA or Divorce Financial Planner or CPA/accountant specializing in dissolution will create the spread sheet and total figures required by each state’s legal system if child support and/or spousal support are issues included in your divorce.
+- Financial experts are consulted; a CDFA or Divorce Financial Planner or CPA/accountant specializing in dissolution will create the spread sheet and total figures required by each state’s legal system if child support and/or spousal support are issues included in your divorce.
 Once you have your first meeting with the mediator and your spouse, you will have clarified the issues to be considered.
 You may opt to use the same financial expert if you and your spouse are able to be transparent or you may prefer two different experts.

-5. Independent real estate, household goods, and vehicle appraisals will be sought by each spouse where applicable.
+- Independent real estate, household goods, and vehicle appraisals will be sought by each spouse where applicable.

-6. Families experiencing challenging issues of parenting may appreciate consulting a child psychologist to support you with options in creating joint or shared custody.
+- Families experiencing challenging issues of parenting may appreciate consulting a child psychologist to support you with options in creating joint or shared custody.

-7. With The Divorce Forum® Collaborative Mediation pets are always considered as family members and what works for you and for your children will always be factored into the survival and well-being of all pets.
+- With The Divorce Forum® Collaborative Mediation pets are always considered as family members and what works for you and for your children will always be factored into the survival and well-being of all pets.

-8. During your mediation, you will receive support from your mediator as you consider available options to resolve all your issues.
-When you have reached an agreement, the memorandum is drafted which incorporates the agreements you have both reached.
-The agreement is binding when and if you decide that you agree on all the contents of the mediated agreement.
+- When you have both reached an agreement, the Mediation Memorandum is drafted incorporating the agreements you have both reached.
+The agreement is binding only when and if you decide that you agree on all points of the mediated agreement.
 Many clients choose to seek legal advice before signing the agreement.
-This allows you to have the benefits of mediation in saving time and money while also benefiting from legal expertise.
+This allows you to have the benefits of mediation in saving time and money while also benefiting from legal expertise if your divorce is a complicated one.

 “I highly recommend Susan Allan.
 Susan Allan brings an innovative approach to ‘Collaborative Divorce Mediation’.
 Ms. Allan is refreshing in her consumer-friendly approach.
 She is a new voice in the collaborative mediation arena and definitely needs to be heard by our membership.
 Ms. Allan is one of the top leading experts and practitioners in Southern California utilizing collaboration in divorce mediation.”
-Deborah A. Thomas, Associate Executive Director, Los Angeles County Bar association, Dispute resolution Service Inc
+Deborah A. Thomas, Associate Executive Director, Los Angeles County Bar association, Dispute resolution Service Inc.

 Are there cases that shouldn't be in mediation?